What is gestational diabetes?

 Sometimes gestational diabetes can't be prevented.
 But you may lower your risk if you stay at a healthy weight and don't gain too much weight during pregnancy.
 Healthy eating and regular exercise can also help keep your blood sugar level in a safe range.
 This can help prevent gestational diabetes.

 Gestational diabetes may not cause symptoms, so you need to be tested for it.

-Sometimes a pregnant woman has been living with another type of diabetes without knowing it.
+You could have another type of diabetes without knowing it.
 Common symptoms of high blood sugar include:

 - Feeling very thirsty.

 - Urinating more often than usual.

 It's common to urinate more often and feel more hungry during pregnancy.
 So having these symptoms doesn't always mean that you have gestational diabetes.
 But if you have these symptoms at any time during pregnancy, talk with your doctor.
 Your doctor can help you get tested for diabetes.